Lord Edward Cecil: Character

 His book, The Leisure of an Egyptian Official, published posthumously in 1921, gives a detailed account of his role and interactions with the Egyptian politicians in nominal control of the country.

 He married Violet Georgina Maxse, second daughter of Admiral Frederick Augustus Maxse, a son of Baron Berkeley on 18 June 1894, at St Saviour's Church, Chelsea.
-The officiant was his brother Rev William Cecil.
+The officiant was his brother Rev. Lord William Cecil.
 A wide range of society guests appeared at the wedding, Asquith, Morley and Chamberlain, as well as his cousin Balfour and father Salisbury, and liberal poets Blunt and Wilde.
 His mother, Lady Salisbury remarked: "It will be good for Nigs to have a clever wife and one accustomed to taking care of expenses and I hope will convert her.
 I don't believe in pious pagans - and my only real objection to the Souls, is their heathenry".
 His father warned him about her character; and settled a further £1,000 pa having settled his debts again.
 Lord Edward earned £200 pa in Army pay, but his wife's contribution was double that, making their life comfortable.
 Salisbury urged them to work on their relationship, but the marriage was unhappy.

 Lady Edward Cecil was appointed Grand Dame of the Order of St John, and Chevalier of the Légion d'honneur.
 She and Lord Edward Cecil had a son and a daughter.
 George Edward Gascoyne-Cecil, born on 9 September 1895, became a second lieutenant in the Grenadier Guards and was killed in action on 1 September 1914, near Villers-Cotterets, France.
 Helen Mary Gascoyne-Cecil, born on 11 May 1901, became an author and married Alexander Hardinge, 2nd Baron Hardinge of Penshurst.
 She died in 1979.

-After Lord Edward's death, in 1918, his widow remarried.
+After Lord Edward's death, at Leysin, Switzerland on 13 December 1918, his widow remarried.
 Her second husband was the first and last Viscount Milner (died 13 May 1925).